-Beethoven’s only Violin Concerto, composed a few years later, grabs our attention with five pianissimo kettledrum strokes, and doesn’t let it go.
+Beethoven’s only violin concerto, composed a few years later, grabs our attention with five pianissimo kettledrum strokes, and doesn’t let it go.
 The violin, never showy, sings expressively through the first movement, seems to dream its way through the second, and skips and dances through the ebullient third.
-Nicola Benedetti is one of today’s foremost exponents of this enchanting masterpiece.

 Events by Eventful